Alimony Laws and Forms: 50-State Survey

 - Child custody considered: Not addressed by statute

 Kansas alimony (“spousal support”) is determined at a judge’s discretion and not by prescribed factors like most other states.
 However, judges will commonly consider the length of the marriage, the standard of living during the marriage, the ages and health of the parties, the financial resources of the parties, the contributions of each party to the marriage, the time that a party would need to acquire necessary education or training for employment, and the ability of the paying party to meet their own needs while paying alimony.
-In Kansas, spousal support cannot be awarded for longer than 121 months, but parties can agree to a longer term by choice.
+In Kansas, spousal support cannot be awarded for longer than 121 months at a time, but parties can agree to a longer term by choice.

 Kentucky